SakaSerbia/Hangman---Visual-Studio-2015-with-Irvine/README.md

 SPACE on the keyboard.
 It also represents the version v1.0 of the game.

 # The report
-The report for this project was writen in Serbian and can be downloaded from [here](https://goo.gl/Z1CrPI).
+The report for this project was writen in Serbian and can be download from [here](https://goo.gl/Z1CrPI).

 # Acknowledgment
 I dedicate this game to [rkhb](https://stackoverflow.com/users/3512216/rkhb), who had plenty of patience to answer all my questions regarding assembler, Irvine and MASM.
 Thank you from the heart.